 Comprehensive building condition surveys have been completed and analysis has been undertaken of the planned maintenance requirements of the buildings.
-The outcome of this work has been reviewed and updated where necessary and is reflected in Appendix 2, which provides a summary of the estimated value of planned maintenance work required for each site over the five year period commencing 2019/2020.
+The outcome of this work has been reviewed and updated where necessary and is reflected in Appendix 2, which provides a summary of the estimated value of planned maintenance work required for each site over the five-year period commencing 2020/2021.

-The property related Capital and Revenue Programmes may be subject to change for a number of reasons, including the following:-
+The property related Capital and Revenue Programmes may be subject to change for several reasons, including the following: -

 - changes to the Community Safety Plan.

 - legislative requirements.

 - operational requirements.

 - Health and Safety issues.

 - environmental issues.

 - corporate objectives.

 - collaborative provision.

 - available budget.

 In addition, it is anticipated that there will be a significant impact on the HQ/Safeside site as a result of development work associated with the HS2 project.
-Some of the specific work that will need to be undertaken as a result of this may include; relocation of staff/functions to alternative WMFS locations, relocation of water storage and sprinkler tanks and provision of alternative staff and visitor car parking arrangements.
+Some of the specific work that will need to be undertaken as a result of this may include: relocation of staff/ functions to alternative WMFS locations and provision of alternative staff and visitor car parking arrangements.